 Before backing up or restoring a Google backup on your device, try to disable your lock first.
 Take note that this method is more of a band-aid solution.
 If it works, you’ll have to do it every time you need to create or restore a backup, which could be inconvenient.

-Nevertheless, if you want to try it out, then you can do this through the following method:
+Nevertheless, if you want to try it out, then you can do this quickly through the settings:

 - Go to your phone’s Settings.